Quote Posted on Updated on

 Now apply spiritual sense here regarding faith and include your spiritual heritage.
 I believe herein lies a key for the child of God, in that God already loves you and desires to bless you continually in your life.
 Therefore, faith is not required to get from God blessings He by His love has already positioned to give you.
 Ps 68:19 Blessed be the Lord, who daily loadeth us with benefits, even the God of our salvation.
 Selah.
 I know that cuts across all the traditional teaching regarding faith, but let us allow the Holy Spirit to teach us something here.
 I believe God is not expecting us to constantly use faith to get what He already said He lovingly desires to give us, but He gave us faith to use to get what is present in a supernatural realm into the earth.
 Phil 4:19 (MSG) You can be sure that God will take care of everything you need, his generosity exceeding even yours in the glory that pours from Jesus.

-Let me emphasis, what He is requiring of us is to live by faith in Jesus Christ, so that through the knowledge and understanding of truth as revealed by the Holy Spirit we willingly exercise authority for His purpose.
+Let me emphasize, what He is requiring of us is to live by faith in Jesus Christ, so that through the knowledge and understanding of truth as revealed by the Holy Spirit we willingly exercise authority for His purpose.
 He expects us to serve Him in revealing the unseen kingdom into this earth, bringing manifestation to all supernatural blessings which are not naturally possible.
-Math 14:28-31 And Peter answered Him, Lord, if it is You, command me to come to You on the water.
+Math 14:28-31 And Peter answered Him, Lord if it is You, command me to come to You on the water.
 29 He said, Come!
 So Peter got out of the boat and walked on the water, and he came toward Jesus.
 Peter walked on water, manifesting in the natural a supernatural event, and no one outside of Christ has ever, or even today, walked on water.
-In that moment, his faith made a supernatural thing occur in the presence of the disciples not natural to the working of things on the earth, an otherwise naturally impossible event.
+At that moment, his faith made a supernatural thing occur in the presence of the disciples not natural to the working of things on the earth, and otherwise naturally impossible event.

 Math 15:22-28 (NKJV) And behold, a woman of Canaan came from that region and cried out to Him, saying, “Have mercy on me, O Lord, Son of David!
 My daughter is severely demon-possessed.”
 23 But He answered her not a word.
 And His disciples came and urged Him, saying, “Send her away, for she cries out after us.”
 24 But He answered and said, “I was not sent except to the lost sheep of the house of Israel.”
 25 Then she came and worshiped Him, saying, “Lord, help me!”
 26 But He answered and said, “It is not good to take the children’s bread and throw it to the little dogs.”
 27 And she said, “Yes, Lord, yet even the little dogs eat the crumbs which fall from their masters’ table.”
-This woman a Canaanite who is also a gentile from Palestine, and is not a disciple of Christ, yet we see in this event her faith was serving her, and brought about something that in the natural was impossible.
+This woman is a Canaanite who is also a gentile from Palestine, and is not a disciple of Christ, yet we see in this event her faith was serving her and brought about something that in the natural was impossible.
 While we typically do not view healing as significant as one walking on water, it still required faith to happen.
 28 Then Jesus answered and said to her, “O woman, great is your faith!
 Let it be to you as you desire.”
 And her daughter was healed from that very hour.

-While faith may be about quantity it is also about quality, in that one’s faith verses another’s faith is not solely about how much one has, but about how much one uses faith to serve God.
-In Peter’s case, Jesus said, oh you of little faith, but in the case of the Canaanite woman He said woman great is your faith.
+While faith may be about quantity it is also about quality, in that one’s faith versus another’s faith is not solely about how much one has, but about how much one uses faith to serve God.
+In Peter’s case, Jesus said, oh you of little faith, but in the case of the Canaanite woman, He said woman great is your faith.
 What made a difference?
 Faith as seen by Jesus was not about who the individual is, but about how they used it, as both believed in Jesus’s ability, and each used faith to bring something into the natural that did not yet exist.
 Peter had faith for a moment, but it was not to the degree of the Canaanite woman’s evident in the fact it served him until fear and doubt appeared.
 But her faith was considered great because she did not allow fear and doubt to intervene concerning who she was.

 Mark 11:23-24 23 For verily I say unto you, That whosoever shall say unto this mountain, Be thou removed, and be thou cast into the sea; and shall not doubt in his heart, but shall believe that those things which he saith shall come to pass; he shall have whatsoever he saith.
 24 Therefore I say unto you, What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them.
 A certain principle is at work here, personal faith brings into manifestation something from an unseen realm that has no bearing on whether it is for throwing mulberry trees into the sea, moving mountains, or bringing forth healing, or even one walking on water.
 What is relevant to knowing and understanding is the main process to be applied to breach any realm of doubt, is un-mediocre-d Faith.
 Especially since it associates to pleasing God through knowledge and understanding of the word, and revealing His will in this earth.